 — Bristlr app for men with a beard and their admirers, Tall Friends for tall people, Feabie for overweight men and women, Ugly Dating site for those who consider themselves unpleasant, or BeautifulPeople for those confident in their own attractiveness.

 — French app Happn shows you when and how often you cross paths with other users.

 In contrast to the increasingly popular niche services targeted at a strictly defined target audience, the main players in the online dating market remain classic sites and applications for dating and dating like Tinder, Badoo, eHarmony, Match.
 According to the rating of the analytical service SEMrush compiled for dating applications, the leader in the number of mentions in search engine queries is Badoo.

-The service was developed in 2006 by the Russian entrepreneur Andrei Andreev, the creator of Mamba.
-Contrary to the success in Russia, Mamba could not enter the foreign market.
+The service was developed in 2006 by the entrepreneur Andrei Andreev, the creator of Mamba.
+Despite success in the country of its creation, Mamba could not enter the foreign market.
 And then Andreev, who had moved to London by that time, founded the Badoo service, which combined the elements of a dating site and a social network.

 Badoo operates in 190 countries and is available in 47 different languages and, according to the data of Badoo itself, the audience of the application totals 423 million people.
 The average time that users spend on Badoo per day is 108 minutes.
 Developers are constantly offering users new items: video chat, search for celebrity twins, live broadcasts.

 In most countries, Tinder is the absolute leader in the number of downloads among mobile dating apps.
 Its audience is 50 million people in 196 countries.
 The application was released in 2012 in Hatch Labs – the business incubator of the American corporation InterActiveCorp.